andremmfaria/rexis/guides/LLMRagPipeline.md

 Implementation: `apply_guardrails_and_classify` in `../src/rexis/tools/llm/guardrails.py` (internally uses `llm_classify`).
 - Summarizes features into a compact payload and trims passages to ≤8 items before prompting.
-- Stage A: classify **without** retrieval to get a blind hypothesis (`prompt_variant=classification`).
+- Stage A: classify without retrieval to get a blind hypothesis (`prompt_variant=classification`).
 - Stage B: redact likely family/actor names from passages, rerank by technicality, then classify with sanitized passages using the `justification` prompt.
-- Post-validate: require at least two retrieval evidence items and block family claims that leak redacted names; uncertainty is bumped and family set to `unknown_family` if guardrails trigger.
+- Post-validate: require at least two retrieval evidence items and block family claims that leak redacted names; uncertainty is set to `high` and families to `unknown_family` when guardrails trigger.
 - Output object follows the same strict schema as before and includes a `guardrails` block with redacted names, counts, used passages, and strategy metadata.
 - Both stages call OpenAI via Haystack `OpenAIChatGenerator` with the chosen `--model`; replies are parsed as strict JSON with repair fallback.